 READ MORE: REVIEW OF OUR APHRODITE HILLS VILLA (309)

 Hire a yacht with Georges Watersports and head along the Akamas Peninsula to the Blue Lagoon

-One of our most memorable experiences from our trip to Cyprus was the morning we spent with the wonderful people at George’s Watersports.
-Georges watersports is a well established business that settled operations 1989 in the small graphical harbour of Latchi, located on the North West of the island and lies on a beautiful coastline and a panoramic peninsula.
+One of the most memorable experiences from our trip to Cyprus was the morning we spent with the wonderful people at George’s Watersports.
+Georges watersports is a well-established business that settled operations 1989 in the small graphical harbour of Latchi, located on the North West of the island and lies on a beautiful coastline and a panoramic peninsula.

-During the summer time Latchi Harbour attracts thousands of tourists every year that want to visit and explore by themselves the magnificent bays and the beauties that Akamas forest offers.
-Georges watersports offers self drive speed boats for hire, a great opportunity for you and your family to experience your own private charter on your holiday.
+During the summertime, Latchi Harbour attracts thousands of tourists every year that want to visit and explore by themselves the magnificent bays and the beauties that Akamas forest offers.
+Georges watersports offer self-drive speed boats for hire, a great opportunity for you and your family to experience your own private charter on your holiday.

 Have a couples massage at The Retreat

 Whilst we were on holiday at Aphrodite Hills in Cyprus, we also made sure we took a visit to the resort’s own luxury spa called The Retreat.
 Me and Theo head to The Retreat on one of our last days at the resort, visiting late afternoon to enjoy a 30-minute Couples Swedish Massage.

 The massage combines light-to-medium pressure which releases tension, improves circulation and eases aching muscles.
 It involves the use of hands, forearms or elbows to manipulate the superficial layers of the muscles to improve mental and physical health.